OpenUserJS/OpenUserJS.org/CONTRIBUTING.md

   * **Linux:** Run `sudo apt-get install ruby` (or similar for your package manager)
   * **Mac:** Use [Homebrew](http://brew.sh/) and [RubyGems](https://rubygems.org/)
   * **Windows:**  Use [RubyInstaller](http://rubyinstaller.org/)
-4. If not already installed, install FakeS3 by running `gem install fakes3`
+4. If not already installed, install bundler by running `sudo gem install bundler`

 #### Configuration